Compliant mechanism: Constraint-based design

 In Freedom and Constraint Topology (FACT) and screw-theory-based synthesis, basic compliant elements are first defined and analyzed by their degrees of constraint before being used to construct complex compliant mechanisms.

 Structural optimization approach

 These approaches treat the entire structure of the mechanism as one compliant body.
 Computational methods are used for topology optimization of the structure.
 Expected loading and desired motion and force transmission are input and the system is optimized for weight, accuracy, and minimum stresses.
 More advanced methods first optimize the underlying linkage configuration and then optimize the topology around that configuration.
 Other optimization techniques focus topology optimization of the flexure joints by taking as input a rigid mechanism and replacing all the rigid joints with optimized flexure joints.
 To predict the behavior of the structure, finite-element stress analysis is done to find deformation and stresses over the entire structure.

 Advantages

 Compliant structures are often created as an alternative to similar mechanisms that use multiple parts.
-There are two main advantages for using compliant mechanisms:
+There are two main advantages for using compliant mechanisms: low cost and better efficiency.